Skip to main content

 This guide shows you how to create an IAM role and configure SES.

 Prerequisites: You need an AWS account to complete this setup.
-If you don’t have one, create it by following the official AWS documentation.
+If you don’t have one, create it by following the documentation.

 Create an IAM Role